Can oxygen hurt our patients?

 Tissue damage is directly proportionate to the quantity of free radicals present at the site of injury.
 Supplemental oxygen administration during the initial moments of a stroke, myocardial infarct (MI) or major trauma may well increase tissue injury by flooding the injury site with free radicals.

-Finally, consider this: five minutes of supplemental oxygen by non-rebreather decreases coronary blood flow by 30 percent, increases coronary resistance by 40 percent due to coronary artery constriction, and blunts the effect of vasodilator medications like nitroglycerine12.
-These effects were demonstrated dramatically in cath lab studies13 published in 2005.
+Finally, consider this: five minutes of supplemental oxygen by non-rebreather decreases coronary blood flow by 30 percent, increases coronary resistance by 40 percent due to coronary artery constriction, and blunts the effect of vasodilator medications like nitroglycerine .
+These effects were demonstrated dramatically in cath lab studies published in 2005.

-Wonder why the 2010 ECC Guidelines recommended against supplemental oxygen for chest pain patients without hypoxia?
-Now you know: supplemental oxygen reduces coronary blood flow and renders the vasodilators ALS providers use to treat chest pain ineffective.
+Now you know why the ECC Guidelines recommend against supplemental oxygen for chest pain patients without hypoxia.
+Supplemental oxygen reduces coronary blood flow and renders the vasodilators ALS providers use to treat chest pain ineffective.

-Protocols need to be aligned to reflect the 2010 ECC guidelines: administer oxygen to keep saturations between 94 and 96 percent.
+Protocols need to be aligned to reflect the current ACLS and BLS ECC guidelines: administer oxygen to keep saturations between 94 and 96 percent.
 No patient needs oxygen saturations above 97 percent and in truth, there is little to no evidence suggesting any clinical benefit of oxygen saturations above 90 percent in any patient.

 Modifications in prehospital equipment will be inherent in controlling oxygen doses administered to patients.
 In all likelihood, the venturi mask will make a comeback, allowing EMS providers to deliver varied concentrations of oxygen as needed to keep oxygen saturations between 94 and 96 percent.